Uncovered (Steve Harley album): Songs

 Harley told BBC Radio Cornwall of The Beatles' "I've Just Seen a Face": "It's pure Paul McCartney.
 It's Paul alone on this, it's his beautiful lyric.
 It's all about serendipity, there's more to it than meets the eye.
 It's magical."
-Of "Lost Myself", Harley described it as "the song of songs in this collection" and one which he "get[s] very moved by".
+Of "Lost Myself", Harley described it as "the song of songs in this collection", a "desperate cri de coeur which I truly wish I had written", and one which he "get[s] very moved by".

 "Star of Belle Isle" is a duet with Scottish singer-songwriter Eddi Reader.
 Harley was introduced to the song through the Bob Dylan version, which appeared on the 1970 album Self Portrait: "Belle Isle touched me immediately.
 The Dylan version always stayed with me.
 It's a lovely romantic story."
 Harley's version features two additional verses not included in Dylan's recording: "I knew the song well for years but also knew from a folk aficionado that two verses were missing from every version you ever hear.
 It took me months of research but I finally tracked them down.
 I found an elderly Scottish gentleman in a pub in Scotland singing "Star of Belle Isle" with these two extra verses."
 Harley had long been a fan of Reader's work and met her backstage at one her concerts in 2019.
 Later in the year he approached her regarding the recording of the song as a duet, to which she agreed.
 Harley then travelled to Gloworm Studio in Glasgow to record with her.
 Speaking to The Arts Show, Harley commented: "To have someone of her caliber share a song with me [is] very humbling."

-Harley also recorded the Frankie Valli/Walker Brothers song "The Sun Ain't Gonna Shine (Anymore)" for Uncovered but it was not included in the final track-listing.
+Harley also recorded the Frankie Valli/Walker Brothers song "The Sun Ain't Gonna Shine (Anymore)" for Uncovered, but it was not included in the final track-listing.